About Chris Roerden Information About Editing Honors and Awards When You Are Ready for Editing

 1.5 to 3 hrs

-In any 3-hour master class, attendees may bring their first pages for feedback (write ahead for instructions).
+In any 3-hour master class, attendees may bring their first pages for feedback (write ahead for essential instructions).

 Introduction to Book Publishing